 ETL systems allow companies to combine data from a wide variety of sources.
 Whether it’s company website traffic collected with Google Analytics, customer feedback obtained through the help desk system, or user actions, logs, and events that can be recorded in their own application with tools such as Mixpanel or Kissmetrics.
 Such data can be freed from its silos (extract).
 Then, it is processed (transform) using tools in the ETL system.
 This way, companies con bring data into a uniform format and eliminate data redundancies.

 Next, the extracted data is exported to a data warehouse, such as Google BigQuery or Amazon Redshift.
 Or to a data lake (load), where it can then be processed for central analysis.
 In addition, some solutions offer data export to relational database systems such as MySQL.
-Or in simple files (CSV, JSON, etc.) that can be saved locally or on a cloud storage system.
+Or in simple files (CSV, JSON, etc.) saved locally or on a cloud storage system.

 In other words, ETL tools automate these processes.
 This saves time and resources.
 You don’t have to manually export all of your data from different systems and bring it into a data warehouse.
 As a result, developers also benefit from ETL solutions.
 They do not need to implement any data integration through solution providers, APIs, or cron jobs for regular data queries.